-- (i) Trafalgar is itself no regulatory authority but a licensed entity itself.
-Similarly, Inter-Alliance was not a regulatory authority; - (ii) the lack of clarity as to the regulatory status of the investment adviser included in the Application Form for Membership in respect of the Complainant as well as the confusing and unclear references in the sections relating to the investment adviser in other documentation as indicated above; - (iii) legislation covering the provision of investment advisory services in relation to investment instruments, namely the Markets in Financial Instruments Directive (2004/39/EC) already applied across the European Union since November 2007.
+- a) Trafalgar is itself no regulatory authority but a licensed entity itself.
+Similarly, GlobalNet was not a regulatory authority and as explained by the Service Provider itself this was just 'an unregulated company', being 'an associate company of Trafalgar' offering 'administrative services to entities outside the European Union'. - the lack of clarity as to the regulatory status of the investment adviser included in the Application Form for Membership in respect of the Complainant; - c) legislation covering the provision of investment advisory services in relation to investment instruments, namely the Markets in Financial Instruments Directive (2004/39/EC) already applied across the European Union since November 2007.